tinymce/tinymce-docs/plugins/image.md

 {{site.requires_5_6v}}

-This option configures which image file formats will be uploaded by the `image` plugin.
+This option configures which image file formats will be accepted in the `image` dialog upload tab.

 **Type:** `String`